 Yes, someone may be more powerful than you politically, socially or economically.
 But never psychologically — and in the broadest, most non-religious way — never spiritually.
 We are each of us “spiritually and psychologically sovereign beings.”
 We can always say “No” to the bully.
 In that sense, we can always choose individual freedom.

 It doesn’t matter how powerful the person seems on the surface.
-Whether he’s the president, prime minister, king, emperor, CEO, religious or spiritual leader, or the owner of the company or plantation, we each have the power as free-thinking individuals to agree or disagree with whatever they tell us.
+Whether he’s the president, prime minister, king, emperor, CEO, entertainment industry executive, religious or spiritual leader, or the owner of the company or plantation, we each have the power as free-thinking individuals to agree or disagree with whatever they tell us.
 And if they bully us, by understanding these dynamics, we each can stand more powerfully upright facing their inappropriate behavior and do whatever we need to do to retain our personal dignity and individual fortitude.
 We will discuss what we can do in further detail below.

 I also think it is valuable to realize that, if forced to self-reflect, the bully typically would not define himself (or herself) as a cruel or mean person.
 If you asked him if he was cruel, he would say, “Of course not!
 Look at all the wonderful things I do for others!”
 But in questioning him further you would find that he really enjoys being important.
 That is a red flag.
 A signpost to look deeper.
 Because it’s that feeling of being more important than someone else that drives the bully, becoming a functional need that makes him feel good about himself.
 That often defines who he is.
 Often how he himself proudly defines who he is, if asked.
 “Look at how important I am — I am more important than you are.”
 Most bullies are subtle about how they lord themselves over others.
 The bold ones who state their importance to your face are the ones who have found that their bullying works time and time again — but in their “in your face” behavior are revealing their deep-seated insecurity to you.
 Pay attention and recognize that for what it is.